Chua Ser Lien: Arrest

 The police tailed both Chua and Tan, who both collected the ransom at the pick-up point, and not knowing that they were followed, the men went to Tampines to have lunch at a coffee shop.
 They ate their meal and went back to the car, where they were ambushed and arrested by the police officers for kidnapping the girl two days earlier and extorting ransom from the girl's father.
 Both men were charged in court with kidnapping for ransom on 29 December 2003; if found guilty of such a crime, Chua and Tan faced either life imprisonment or the death penalty.

 The occurrence of the 2003 Christmas kidnapping was not the only kidnap case that happened in the year 2003 itself.
-Just four months earlier, a 45-year-old jobless Singaporean named Selvaraju Satippan kidnapped two women - MediaCorp journalist Nina Elizabeth Varghese and her maid - for ransom, and even tried to kill the hostages.
-Selvaraju was arrested, charged and sentenced to life imprisonment and 24 strokes of the cane for kidnapping, attempted murder, causing hurt and arson.
+Just four months earlier, a 45-year-old jobless Singaporean named Selvaraju Satippan abducted two women - MediaCorp journalist Nina Elizabeth Varghese and her maid - for ransom, and even tried to kill the hostages.
+Selvaraju was arrested, charged and sentenced to life imprisonment and 24 strokes of the cane for abduction, attempted murder, causing hurt and arson.